sourcegraph/handbook/content/engineering/vpe/index.md

 We have a 1hr sync every Monday at 9:30am PT.

-- This meeting is recorded and automatically posted to #eng-manager-team.
+- This meeting is recorded and automatically posted to #eng-manager-internal.
 - Our [meeting notes](https://docs.google.com/document/d/1nZTGua3cdMTJLwANlBZNX2uXiDXLuYDBkH9tehwdqTY/edit#) are also internally available to the whole team.